Every NBA Team's Biggest Flaw as Training Camps Open

 The Spurs never fancy themselves free-flinging snipers.
 Good thing, too.
 This year's group can't be.

-Look no further than San Antonio's projected starting five for evidence: Dejounte Murray, DeMar DeRozan, Rudy Gay, LaMarcus Aldridge and Pau Gasol.
+Look no further for evidence than San Antonio's projected starting five: Dejounte Murray, DeMar DeRozan, Rudy Gay, LaMarcus Aldridge and Pau Gasol.
 DeRozan, of all people, led this gaggle in three-point makes per 36 minutes with 1.2—a mark that came on 31.0 percent shooting and ranked 160th in the league, just behind...Dewayne Dedmon.

 Adhering to rock-bottom volume isn't going to fly this year.
 The Spurs won't have a top-five defense on which to fall back.
 Gregg Popovich deserves more Coach of the Year fuss than usual if they do.
 Three of their most important defenders are on new teams (Kyle Anderson, Green, Leonard), DeRozan is a career liability, and Gasol should start collecting Social Security any day now.